The 5 Amazing Benefits of Milk Jugs That You May Not Know About Yet

 Hey, if you can’t beat them, collect them, right?

-Why would anyone want to collect milk jugs, you might ask?
+What in the world would possess anyone to collect milk jugs, you might ask?

 Is this woman off her rocker?!